Coronavirus: X-rays show way Covid-19 infection destroys lungs

-Shocking X-rays of a man killed by coronavirus show how the deadly disease ravages its victims' lungs which in some cases can be deadly.
+Shocking X-rays of a man killed by coronavirus show how the disease ravages its victims' lungs which - in some cases can be deadly.

 The Chinese patient, who worked at the Wuhan seafood market thought to be a likely origin of the outbreak, was just 44 years old when he died from the virus.